The team at CSSALT has created mixed-reality medical simulators that create opportunities for many different types of healthcare training.

 This technology is available for licensing.
 Contact Sem Lampotang for more information.

-Augmented Modulus II anesthesia machine (Patent Pending)
+Augmented Modulus II Anesthesia Machine (Patent Pending)

 Augmented Drager Apollo anesthesia workstation (Patent Pending)